utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Convert a number into a string

-FQL can convert one data type into a different data type.
+You can convert a number into a string with the `$string()` function.
 The example below gets the number value from the `amount` key in the first object in the `payments` array and converts it into the string `"110.48"`.

 ### FQL